-The specialization is divided into two parts.
-The first part consists of five intensive weeks of lectures, self-organized tutor groups and seminars (February – March) during which the students will become fully acquainted with the fundamentals of policy and institutional analysis in the public, private, and non-profit sector organizations.
-For the remaining five months the students will work, under the supervision of Maastricht University’s FaSoS instructors, on a thesis in a thematic area of their choice within the science policymaking arena.
-Students will have their own supervisor from among the FaSoS academic staff members who will work with the students on a one-to-one basis to carve out a thesis project that, in most cases, will involve both empirical work and theoretical reflection.
+The specialisation is divided into two parts.
+The first part consists of five intensive weeks of lectures and seminars (February – March) during which the students become fully acquainted with the fundamentals of science-policy analysis and its implications for decision-making in various contexts of governance and organisational practice.
+For the remaining five months, the students work on a thesis in a thematic area of their choice within the science policy-making arena.
+Students have their own supervisors from among the FASoS academic staff who work with them on a one-to-one basis to carve out a thesis project.
+Theses generally combine empirical work and theoretical reflection.

-Finally, the ESST-specialisation is based on close collaboration with the staff members of the Spiral Research Centre at the L’université de Liège, Belgium.
+The ESST-specialisation is also based on close collaboration with the staff members of the Spiral Research Centre at the Université de Liège, Belgium.

 Language of Instruction

-The specialization will be given in English.
+The specialisation is given in English.
 All literature for the core sessions and the sessions themselves are in English.
-All Faculty members will use English as the medium of communication with the students throughout this course.
+All faculty members will use English as the medium of communication with the students throughout this course.